 The landscaping of the site shall be carried out prior to issue of the Final Occupation Certificate (within each stage if applicable) in accordance with the approved plan.
-All landscaping is to be maintained at all times in accordance with BHDCP Part D, Section 3 - Landscaping and the approved landscape plan.
+All landscaping is to be maintained at all times in accordance with BHDCP Part D, Section 3 Landscaping and the approved landscape plan.

-70. Works as Executed Plans

-Works as Executed (WAE) plans prepared by a suitably qualified engineer or registered surveyor must be submitted to Council when the engineering works are complete.
+70. Works as Executed Plans Works as Executed (WAE) plans prepared by a suitably qualified engineer or registered works as Executed (WAL) plans prepared by a suitably qualified engineer or registered surveyor must be submitted to Council when the engineering works are complete.
 The WAE plans must be prepared in accordance with Council's Design Guidelines Subdivisions/ Developments on a copy of the approved engineering plans.
 An electronic copy of the WAE plans, in ".dwg" or ".pdf" format, must also be submitted.